Xunnamius/xscripts/packages/bfe/README.md

 `‑y=... ‑z`, `‑xz ‑y=one`; and disallows: `‑x`, `‑z`, `‑x ‑y=...`, `‑xz ‑y=...`, `‑xz`.

+Note that, when performing a check using the parsed value of an argument and that argument is configured as an array (`{ array: true }`), that array will be searched for said value.
+Otherwise, a strict deep equality check is performed.

 ###### `requires` versus `implies`

 Choose [BFE's `implies`][14] over `requires` when you want one argument to imply